 According to research, 75% of people never go past the first page results on Google.
 Moreover, the first couple of results get most of the clicks.
 Also, note that most likely patients will use phrases like “best dentist in my area”, “teeth whitening in my town”, etc. Only a very small fraction will look up for your practice specifically by name.

 If your website is new, it is possible that it is not indexed by Google yet.
 You can check if your website is in Google’s database easily by typing “site:mydentalclinic.com”.
 Here is an example of what you will see for non-indexed pages:

 More than one-quarter (27%) of consumers searched online for a local business every day in 2018, according to Bright-Local.
 To be found, you need an optimized practice website.
-If your dental marketing approach doesn’t include an SEO strategy for your website, it’s time to change that.
+If your dental marketing approach doesn’t include an SEO for dentists strategy for your website, it’s time to change that.
 Here are a few steps to creating an optimized website:

 - Conduct keyword research.

 - Use the primary keyword in the page title, URL, and meta description.

 - Use internal links on each page of your site.